javimanotas/fractals/README.md

 > [!NOTE]
 > Screenshots are saved into [Application.dataPath](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Application-dataPath.html).

+> [!NOTE]
+> Unfortunately, not all platforms or hardware supports double precision on decimal values in compute shaders.
+If this is the case, you will see a black screen.

 > [!WARNING]
 > Even though the program is optimized, enabling high-quality settings can result in very expensive GPU calls, which might cause the program to crash.
-Please read this document carefully before using the program.
+Please read this document carefully before using the program and try rendering in multiple frames if you are not sure.

 ---